Nov

 At the time of this card’s release Bagwell was already considered a good player, though winning the 1991 NL Rookie of the Year Award may have elevated his reputation beyond what his stats indicated him capable of.
 He was shaping up the be a .290s hitter with 20 HR/90 RBI annual production, not quite on the same level of names like Frank Thomas.
 By the time Bagwell’s career wound down the pair would sport very similar career stats.

 Bagwell and Thomas had similar approaches at the plate.
 Both were very selective in swinging at pitches and regularly drew 100+ walks in their prime seasons.
 High batting averages followed, with Bagwell topping out at .368 in 1994 and finishing his career within five points of Thomas.
 That 1994 season solidified Bagwell as the heart of the Houston batting order as he racked up a unanimous MVP award.
-Depsite only playing in 110 games due to the players’ strike and a late season broken hand, his .368/39HR/116 RBI production would still have been enough to win the NL Triple Crown in 10 different seasons in the live ball era.
+Despite only playing in 110 games due to the players’ strike and a late season broken hand, his .368/39HR/116 RBI production would still have been enough to win the NL Triple Crown in 10 different live ball era seasons.

 That was a unique season in more ways than one.
 Bagwell played at first base in all but one game of his career.
 On July 2 he took up right field (deep first base?) for 7 innings so the Astros could fit Sid Bream into the batting order.
 Bream had been batting .400 in the best streak of his career but hadn’t played in several weeks due to starters returning from injury.
 Bagwell, who himself would bat over .400 for the month, was shifted to make room.
 Bream went 0-3 (dropping to .368 in the process) and the experiment was quickly dropped.

-That’s right: I have Bagwell inside the top 50 position players of all time.
+That’s right: I have Bagwell as one of the best players of all time.

 Back to 1B and the Frank Thomas Comparison